Sleitnick/Knit/docs/util.md

 connection:Disconnect()
 ```

-The Connection object internal to the Signal module also has a Destroy method associated with it, so it will still play nicely with the Maid module.
+The Connection object internal to the Signal module also has a Destroy method associated with it, so it will still play nicely with the Janitor module.

 --------------------